-Many first-time investors speak to our advisors about their goals instead of strategies like: FIRE, check-in-the-mail security, financial freedom, wealth building, and more.
+Many first-time investors speak to our agents about their goals instead of strategies like: FIRE, check-in-the-mail security, financial freedom, wealth building, and more.

-Awning advisors then work with them to craft a strategy based on market conditions to meet their goals.
+Awning agents then work with them to craft a strategy based on market conditions to meet their goals.

 Properties listed on Awning are not exclusive.